 Connectors are always inspected during the termination process to ensure termination has been done properly.
 Factory terminations are machine polished and usually inspected by video microscopes that automatically look for defects and provide a report on the connector.
 These reports may be provided with the finished cable as quality control data.

 Factory made singlemode connectors may also have inspection done by an interferometer, a device that can provide a profile of the end of the connector.
 It can verify the end radius and its conformance to standards.
-It can also profile the polished fiber end, show how well it fits the profile of the connector ferrule, and find the center of the radius of the curvature of the end of the polished fiber.
+It can also profile the polished fiber end, show how well it fits the profile of the connector ferrule, protrusion of the fiber from the ferrule, quality of the polish and find the center of the radius of the curvature of the end of the polished fiber.

 Interferometer profile of polished fiber in connector ferrule (FIBO)